Tracardi/tracardi-api/docs/hacktoberfest/discord.md

 - If you're not a technical expert, you can still help by checking our demo for spelling errors or contributing to our documentation.
 - If you enjoy coding, we'll provide you with a suitable task.
-- If you're a fan of open-source and want to show your love :heart: for what we do on social media, it makes a tremendous difference (please tag us so we can respond).
+- If you're a fan of open-source and want to show your love :heart: for what we do share Tracardi on social media, it makes a tremendous difference (please tag us so we can respond).

 **How to contribute**: